-I'm the mom of two teenagers and two young adults.
-I enjoy reading and crafting.
+I'm the mother of four.
+I enjoy music, reading and crafting.
+I work in a fabric store.
 I'm also a member of the Church of Jesus Christ of Latter-day Saints.
 Here's some of what goes on in my mind...

 Peter and the End of the School Year